British African-Caribbean people: Socio-economics

 White Britons tend to have the highest net wealth.
 Estimates of Black Caribbean wealth vary, according to source.
 A 2020 report by the Resolution Foundation found Black Caribbeans have a median net family wealth per adult of £120,000 (higher than Chinese, Black African, Bangladeshi, Pakistani and Other White), placing them in third place out of the major ethnic groups in the UK.
 Civitas's study found that Black Caribbeans have an individual median wealth of £85,000 - again placing them in third place out of the major ethnic groups in the UK:

 Between 1972-2020, of the largest ethnic minority groups in Britain, Black Caribbeans (and Indians) had the highest employment rates overall.
 For much of the 1970s, Black Caribbeans had the highest employment rates - even higher than the White ethnic group.

 Between 2004-2008 and 2013-2014, Black Caribbeans earned more than their White British counterparts.
 In 2015, the Equality and Human Rights Commission conducted research into ethnic minority pay gaps between 1993-2014.
 The report found that UK born Black Caribbean men had closed much of the pay gap to White British males, while UK born Black Caribbean women consistently out-earned White British women.

 In 2019, Black Caribbeans had a higher hourly median wage than Pakistanis, Bangladeshis, Black Africans, White other and the other Asian ethnic group.
 Black Caribbean women continued to earn more on average than White British women.

 Population distribution

+According to the 2021 United Kingdom census, the ten local authorities with the largest proportion of Black Caribbean people were largely concentrated in Greater London: Lewisham (10.61%), Croydon (9.24%), Lambeth (9.13%), Hackney (6.91%), Waltham Forest (6.32%), Brent (6.26%), Haringey (6.18%), Southwark (5.90%), Enfield (5.15%) and Birmingham (3.91%).
+In Wales, the highest proportion was in Cardiff at 0.37%.